 Most Popular International Cuisines in South Africa

-South African is known as the rainbow nation because so many of its people originated from Europe and Africa.
-Existing as a port when Jan van Riebeeck, Bartolomeu Dias, Vasco da Gama and many others needed to replenish supplies, South Africans have been exposed to foreign cuisine since the 1600s.
+South Africa is known as the rainbow nation because so many of its people originated from various parts of Europe and Africa.
+Its long cosmopolitan history dates back to the famous navigators such as Jan van Riebeeck, Bartolomeu Dias, Vasco da Gama, who used South Africa’s ports to replenish their supplies on their way to more distant destinations.

 Google Trends reveal the locals’ preferred indulgences.
 Just as in the rest of the developed world, their options are vast, from Italian to Vietnamese cuisine.